Deferred compensation

-Deferred compensation is an arrangement in which a portion of an employee's income is paid out at a later date after which the income was earned.
+Deferred compensation is an arrangement in which a portion of an employee's wage is paid out at a later date after which it was earned.
 Examples of deferred compensation include pensions, retirement plans, and employee stock options.
 The primary benefit of most deferred compensation is the deferral of tax to the date(s) at which the employee receives the income.